react-epfl/chachachat/protocol.md

 A Room defines a room instance between two users:

     {
-      members: [ { userId: UserRef, lastAccess: Date } ], // references to users of this room, with their last access
+      members: [ { userId: UserId, lastAccess: Date } ], // references to users of this room, with their last access
       messages: [ Message ]
     }

 ### Message schema

     {
-      author: Id,
+      author: UserId,
       phrase: String,
       createdAt: Date // timestamp at which the message has been sent to determine if it is unread.
       loc: {